-In 2013, nearly one third (30 percent) of students in grades nine through 12 reported feeling sad or hopeless almost every day for an extended period (two or more weeks in a row) in the last year.
+In 2015, nearly one third (30 percent) of students in grades 9 through 12 reported feeling sad or hopeless almost every day for an extended period (two or more weeks in a row) in the last year.

 Persistent sadness and hopelessness are criteria for and predictors of clinical depression, though by themselves they are insufficient for a diagnosis of depression., Youth who are depressed are at a higher risk for poor health outcomes as adults.